-All Directors have access to, and are taking advantage of, training provided by both the Diocesan Education Office and Leeds and Bradford LAs.
-In 2020-21 Directors and all school governors were also given access to training provided by the National Governance Association, which many are making use of, and the Chair of the Trust Board received additional training in her role from the Confederation of School Trusts.
-Directors are sharing experience and skills as a group and individually where appropriate.
+All Directors have access to, and are taking advantage of, training provided by the Diocesan Education Office, Leeds and Bradford local authorities, the National Governance Association and the Confederation of School Trusts.
+Directors continue to share experience and skills with each other, with governors of Academy Councils and with other Trusts.
 The Diocesan Director of Education provides advice and support, including facilitating a cross Diocesan Trust Leaders group.
-A targeted training programme and induction scheme is in place.
+A targeted training programme and induction process is employed.